Community Outreach-radKIDS Program

 RadKIDS targets two student age groups; 5-7 year olds and 8-12 year olds.
 Daily topics include dealing with strangers, good touch/bad touch and and self-defense techniques, such as blocking, striking and kicking.
 Students also have the opportunity to practice and demonstrate the learned techniques on a blocking pad or on a punching dummy.
 Before graduating, students participate in simulation exercises, wearing protective gear (helmet, gloves, knee and elbow pads).
 During the exercise, the instructor also wears a full protective suit.
 The simulation part of the class enables each student to practice the skills they learned during their classroom training.
 The goal is for the students to implement the self-defense techniques they learned to get away from a possible abductor.

-The students are also taught to use loud verbal commands (i.e., NO, STOP, GET BACK YOUR NOT MY MOM/DAD) while demonstrating the physical techniques.
+The students are also taught to use loud verbal commands (i.e., NO, STOP, GET BACK YOU'RE NOT MY MOM/DAD) while demonstrating the physical techniques.
 Students are taught the three important radKIDS rules;

 1. No one has the right to hurt me - because I am special.